Listen to this article

-Despite a temporary decline in real estate prices during the first months of 2017.
-The market successfully absorbed the shock created by the demonetization, wiping out over USD 200 billion from the circulation in just a day.
+The market saw a temporary decline in real estate prices during the first months of 2017, but managed to absorb the shock created by the demonetization, that wiped out over USD 200 billion from the circulation in just a day.

-Overall, there were 7200 more sales compared to the third quarter of 2017.
+Overall, there were 7,200 more sales in the fourth quarter of 2017 compared to the third quarter.

 Data from the first half of 2018 showed a strong comeback in terms of demand.
-In addition, the sale of residential and commercial property has also been on the rise in most cities.
+The sale of residential and commercial property has been on the rise in most cities.

-Still, despite having a big increase in demand, prices remained fairly the same all over India.
+Still, prices have remained fairly the same all over India.

-Below I’ve listed other interesting and positive facts about India’s real estate market in 2018:
+Other interesting facts about India’s real estate market in 2018

 - The number of salesincreased by 25% compared to the first half of 2017 in most of the big cities